VanjaVivekVardhan/VanjaVivekVardhan/COVID PATIENT DETAILS AND BED MANAGEMENT WEBSITE/Readme.txt

 3. Then, find the "index.html" file.
 And open it with the browser.

 4. After that, navigate through different functionalities added in the website.

+5. !!
+About Login : Considering the complete examining of website, there are no usernames and passwords.
+So, you should leave the feilds(username and password) blank and click on the login in the authentication page.
+It will redirect you to next page.